BENOG-belgium/website/README.md

 ## What :
 This is the brand new website of the beNOG.
 Old one was only static HTML.
 This one has been planned to be able to plan events.

+## How does this repo works :
+Master is the head for dev.
+The running version is in the release on the right (on github)

 ## Run :
 ```
 virtualenv ve3